varun-revspot/livekit-outbound-caller/README.md

 This example demonstrates an full workflow of an AI agent that makes outbound calls.
 It uses LiveKit SIP and Python [Agents Framework](https://github.com/livekit/agents).

-It has two modes:

-- **VoicePipelineAgent**: uses a voice pipeline of STT, LLM, and TTS for the call.
+It can use a pipeline of STT, LLM, and TTS models, or a realtime speech-to-speech model. (such as ones from OpenAI and Gemini).
-- **MultimodalAgent**: uses OpenAI's realtime speech to speech model.

-The guide for this example is available at https://docs.livekit.io/agents/quickstarts/outbound-calls/.
-Make sure a SIP outbound trunk is configured before trying this example.
+This example builds on concepts from the [Outbound Calls](https://docs.livekit.io/agents/start/telephony/#outbound-calls) section of the docs.
+Ensure that a SIP outbound trunk is configured before proceeding.

 ## Features